A Primer on Weyl Semimetals: Down the Discovery of Topological Phases: Weyl Semimetals

 \subsection{WSM spectrum within minimal models}

-The form of the Hamiltonian \ref{hmatrix} not only refers to definite but opposite chirality Weyl fermion pairs, it also indicates pairs of Dirac points to coincide within the BZ.
-Thus total chirality around individual gapless points become zero.
-With time reversal breaking (TRB) or inversion breaking (IB) perturbations, locations of these DP pairs can be altered or in other words, they can be made to situate in different points in BZ\cite{sumathi,aswin}.
-Under this scenario, we obtain Weyl points (WP) of opposite chiralities to exist separately.
-This is the famous WSM phase.
-These WP's now behave as monopoles corresponding to the Berry curvatures in the momentum space.
-The charge of the Weyl node is given by the quantized Berry flux around this point and is proportional to the Chern number (with sign same as the chirality).
+The form of the Hamiltonian \ref{hmatrix} (for $m=0$) refers to definite but opposite chirality Weyl fermion pairs.
+When they appear at same $k$-points, they merge to become a Dirac point with overall zero chirality (see the cartoon in Fig.\ref{fig2}(a)-(b)).
+Dirac points are protected by symmetry and can be undone by symmetry breaking. for example in graphene, IS breaking causes dispersion spectrum to be gapped thereby removing the Dirac points from the spectrum.
+But a WSM phase appears when time reversal breaking (TRB) or inversion breaking (IB) perturbations can not remove the gaplessness of the spectrum but only shift the positions of the touching points.
+At that point, the Weyl points pairs, that made up the Dirac point, separate out to exist individually, each of the pair bearing opposite chiralities\cite{sumathi,aswin}. {\bf At those band touching points, the Berry curvatures are singular.
+Thus the WP's can be interpreted as monopoles corresponding to the Berry curvatures in the momentum space.} The charge of the Weyl node is given by the quantized Berry flux (a surface integral) around this point and is proportional to the Chern number (with an additional sign factor denoting the chirality).

 Now consider $m$ is a varying parameter of the Weyl Hamiltonian (do not confuse $m$ with mass, which is already zero in Weyl fermion case)\cite{murakami}.
 Let the doubly degenerate DP's occur at $k=k_0$ for $m=m_0$ making the system a Dirac semimetal.
-Now this coincidence of the DP's is a result of symmetries and can be separated via breaking corresponding symmetries.
+This coincidence of the DP's is a result of symmetries and can be separated via breaking corresponding symmetries.
 We will look at the type of symmetries later.
 For now, let's consider that we get two separated gapless points (after separation, the DP becomes a WP pair) at, say, $k$ and $k'$ (close to $k_0$) when the varying parameter changes its value from $m_0$ to $m$.
-Any two band (valence and conduction bands here) Hamiltonian, that is a function of both $k$ and $m$, can be written as $H(k,m)=a_0(k,m)\sigma_0+\sum_ia_i(k,m)\sigma_i$.
-So the energy eigenvalues will be $E(k,m)=a_0(k,m)\pm\sqrt{\sum_ia_i(k,m)^2}$.
-Thus at $m=m_0$, $a_i(k_0,m_0)=0$ for the two bands to meet there.
-Similarly, we should also have $a_i(k,m)=0$.
-The point $k$ being close to $k_0$, we can Taylor expand and get $a_i(k,m)=\partial a_i/\partial k_j|_{k_0,m_0}(k_j-k_{0j})\sigma_i+\partial a_i/\partial m|_{k_0,m_0}(m-m_0)=0$.
-Without loss of generality we can choose $m_0=0$ and choose WSM phase to appear only for $m>0$.
-So the nontrivial solution gives Det[$\partial a_i/\partial k_j|_{k_0,m_0}$]=0.
-A thorough calculation\cite{murakami} shows that one need to go to at least one higher order in Taylor's expansion to get a meaningful result and accordingly a typical Hamiltonian obtained in this way can be written as
+Any two band (valence and conduction bands here) Hamiltonian, that is a function of both $k$ and $m$, can be written as